Video Anomaly Detection in 10 Years: A Survey and Outlook: Model Evaluation

 \subsection{Evaluation Metrics}

-Most previous work mainly compared their works on different datasets using the area under the ROC curve (AUC), Equal Error Rate (EER), and Average precision (AP) to measure their performance.
-The main aim of the metrics is to measure the model's proficiency in differentiating between normal and abnormal videos.
-One significant metric used is the AUC ``area under the Receiver Operating Characteristic (ROC) curve", which plots the True Positive Rate (TPR) against the False Positive Rate (FPR) across various threshold settings.
-The TPR is defined as: and the FPR is given by:
+Most previous works mainly compared their results on different datasets using metrics such as the Area Under the ROC Curve (AUC) of the frame level, Equal Error Rate (EER), and Average Precision (AP) ) of the frame level to measure performance.
+The main aim of these metrics is to assess the model's proficiency in differentiating between normal and abnormal videos.

+\textbf{Area Under the ROC Curve (AUC):} The AUC is a significant metric used to evaluate model performance.
+It represents the area under the Receiver Operating Characteristic (ROC) curve, which plots the True Positive Rate (TPR) against the False Positive Rate (FPR) across various threshold settings.
+The TPR is defined as: